-With the exception of the Tom Gulch, McCready Ridge, and Clapp Ridge sites, all of the other sites (Scotia, Holmes, Shively, and S. Runenburg) are on bluff faces above either the Eel or Van Duzen Rivers at what are very popular recreation sites in the spring and summer months.
+With the exception of the Tom Gulch, McCready Ridge, Clapp Ridge, and Stitz Creek sites, all of the other sites (Scotia, Holmes, Shively, and S. Runenburg) are on bluff faces above either the Eel or Van Duzen Rivers at what are very popular recreation sites in the spring and summer months.
 The S. and W. Runenburg nest cliff is more obscured than the others and occurs south of the river and the Highway 36 corridor.
 At the Eel River sites, HRC personnel commonly observe swimmers, boaters, recreational vehicle riders, and even rock climbers near the falcon eyries.

-2021 SURVEYS
+2022 SURVEYS

-Surveys in 2021 will again include monitoring of traditional and known territories (i.e., Tom Gulch, Scotia Bluffs, Holmes Bluffs, Shively Bluff, Runenburg, McCready Ridge, and Clapp Ridge).
-All forestry and science staff will continue to report incidental peregrine sightings to the wildlife staff, and follow-up surveys will be conducted when necessary.
+Surveys in 2022 will again include monitoring of traditional and known territories.
+All forestry and science staff will continue to report incidental Peregrine sightings to the wildlife staff, and follow-up surveys will be conducted when necessary.

-No change in the HCP monitoring strategy for peregrine falcons is recommended at this time.
+No change in the HCP monitoring strategy for Peregrine falcons is recommended at this time.